TH3xACE/EDR-Test/README.rst

 The [P] flags indicates that the test makes used of proxy socks.

-This is the CNA code for the menu:
+This is a portion of the CNA code for the menu:

  .. image:: ./img/Template-Menu.png
  	:width: 500px